Search

 Frankenstein by Mary Shelley

-• A horror book that looks at what happens when life and even death are not honored.
-When humans try to play God and make decisions outside of nature, a monster is created.
+• A horror book examining what happens when life and even death are not honored.
+A monster is created when humans try to play God and make decisions outside of nature.

 The Children of Men by P.D.
 James

-• A dystopian novel about a future where the human race is infertile, and because of that infertility, the future is bleak.
-The idea of a world without children is a world without hope gives one something to ponder.
+• A dystopian novel about a future where the human race is infertile.
+The idea that a world without children is a world without hope gives one something to ponder.

 Waking Rose: (A Fairy Tale Retold #3) by Regina Doman

-• A retelling of the fairy tale Sleeping Beauty, set in contemporary times.
+• A pro-life book that is a retelling of the fairy tale Sleeping Beauty, set in contemporary times.
 The theme of abortion is discussed in the book.

 The Book Thief by Markus Zusak

-• Another story placed in Nazi Germany with an interesting twist, as death tells the story examining the value of life and foster care.
-Liesel, the book thief and main character, learns much as her foster family hides a Jew in their basement.
+• Set in in Nazi Germany, Death tells the story that examines the value of life and foster care.
+Liesel, the book thief and main character, learns a great deal as her foster family hides a Jew in their basement.

 Everything Sad is Untrue by Daniel Nayeri